garrandall/popular-music-data/tracks/woman-amen-dierks-bentley.md

 Thank God for this woman, amen

-Oh oh oh oh ohhhhhh oh
+Oh oh oh oh oh oh
-Oh oh oh oh ohhhh
+Oh oh oh oh oh

 This world has a way of shaking your faith